KaiserWerk/envyclient/README.md

 ```

-Get all variables from the environment.
+Get all variables from the scope.
 They are automatically set as environment variables and also returned.

 ```golang
 _, err := client.GetAllVars()  // returns []Var, error